joostverhoog/docs/content/refguide/published-rest-operation.md

 If you check this box, the operation as marked as deprecated in the service's [OpenApi (Swagger) documentation page](published-rest-services#interactive-documentation).
 This tells clients not to use it anymore.

 ### 2.6 Allowed Roles
+The allowed roles define which [module role](module-role) a user must have to be able to access the service.

 ### 2.6 Parameters